MDMA Addiction Treatment and Rehab in Portsmouth, New Hampshire

 PHP is BayPoint's highest level of outpatient care — structured, full-day programming without an overnight stay.
 PHP is the right fit for those with significant MDMA use disorder, severe post-use depression or anxiety, co-occurring mental health conditions, or those who need more support than IOP provides.

-Learn about PHP →
+Learn about PHP →Intensive Outpatient Program (IOP)

 IOP is the most common level of care for MDMA use disorder — consistent group therapy, individual sessions, and clinical support several days per week while you continue working, going to school, or caring for family.
 MDMA addiction treatment in Portsmouth, NH through BayPoint's IOP is designed to fit your life.

-Learn about IOP →
+Learn about IOP →Outpatient Program

 Outpatient care is ideal for transitioning out of PHP or IOP, or for those with milder use disorder who need consistent support without a high-structure program.
 Sessions focus on relapse prevention, mood stabilization, and rebuilding emotional regulation without MDMA.

-Learn about Outpatient →
+Learn about Outpatient →Behavioral Therapies and Skills

 There are no FDA-approved medications for MDMA use disorder, making behavioral therapy the cornerstone of effective treatment.
 BayPoint uses CBT, DBT, Motivational Enhancement Therapy, and mindfulness-based practices to address the emotional patterns, social triggers, and underlying conditions that sustain MDMA dependence.